SarvT/SarvT/README.md

 ## About Me

 Hello there!
-I'm SarvT, a passionate Computer Science Engineering student and Application Developer with a knack for programming, data analysis, machine learning, and design.
+I'm Sarvesh, a passionate Computer Science Engineering student and Application Developer with a knack for programming, data analysis, machine learning, and design.
 I'm always eager to explore new technologies and create exciting projects that merge my technical skills with my creative instincts.

 - 🌱 Currently learning: Advanced Machine Learning techniques.
 - 🔭 I’m currently working on Applications for Android platform also with UI/UX Design principles.